xvik/guice-persist-orient/README.md

 ##### Result type definition

 It is very important to always define exact return type.
-Connection type defines type of result object: object connection always return ODocument, object return mapped objects (but ODocument for field calls) and graph - Vertex and Edge.
+Connection type defines type of result object: document connection always return ODocument, object return mapped objects (but ODocument for field calls) and graph - Vertex and Edge.

 Result type is used internally to detect connection type for query.